 In specific areas of compliance where either longer or more complex passwords, greater change frequency, or multi-factor authentication is required (i.e. PCI/DSS compliant passwords) users will be required to follow any more restrictive policy for those areas than this general access policy.

 Passwords on all new computing accounts are set to expire 6 months from the date the account is opened.
+Upon implementation of multi-factor authentication user accounts will expire every 12 months.
 For primary network passwords, daily e-mail warnings will be sent to the account starting two weeks prior to the password expiration and continuing until the password is changed or until the password expires; the e-mail messages will direct individuals to the password change web page at http://www.lehigh.edu/change where the password can be changed.
 Passwords on administrative systems are handled directly by those systems.
 Upon expiration of those passwords, the user will be prompted to change the password upon the next login, or, depending on the system, may have a small number of grace logins prior to requiring a password change.
 During the password creation process, passwords are inspected to be in compliance with the above Statement of Policy.

 Any user who is locked out of his or her account or who has forgotten a password can go to the account maintenance web page at http://www.lehigh.edu/forgot and reset the password through the challenge questions set when the account was created or last modified.
 Those who are unsuccessful with this process, as well as any user locked out of an administrative account, will need to bring a valid University picture identification card to the Computing Center, room FM 394 or FM 294 (primary network passwords only), to have the password reset.
 Those unable to appear in person with an id card will be required to contact the Accounts Office by phone for identity verification.